daksnang/getting-cleaning-data/README.md

 - R version: 3.1.1 (2014-07-10)
 - R libraries used in project: plyr

+## Notes
-If using linux distribution, with appropriate R libraries, the "run_analysis.R" script can be sourced to produce "tidy_data.csv" file.
+When using linux distribution, with appropriate R libraries, the "run_analysis.R" script can be sourced to produce "tidy_data.csv" file.
 R will create "samsung-data" directory, download and extract dataset, and perform all necessary data transformations and calculations.

+On Windows platform, some modifications to folder path names need to be made.

+The code was written in spirit of 'literate programming' and hopefully the code is annotated in a way that helps the reader.
+Additional details are contained in the codebook.